ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 draft: true
 ---

-This blog post is the second in a series on how to work with client certificates in Azure API Management.
-In the series, I'll cover both the validation of client certificates in API Management and how to connect to backends using client certificates.
+This post is the second in a series on how to work with client certificates in Azure API Management.
+In the series, I'll cover both the validation of client certificates in API Management and how to connect to backends with mTLS (mutual TLS) using client certificates.

 While Azure's official documentation provides excellent guidance on setting up client certificates via the Azure Portal, this series takes it a step further.
 We'll dive into utilizing Bicep and other essential tools, like the Azure CLI, to automate the entire deployment process.